xjwxjw/VPSS/README.md

         put the data into ./Data;
         put the pretained model (should be unzipped first) into ./PretrainedModels;
         run: python generate_vpss_RobotPush.py.
-    To train the demo coder:
+    To train the demo code:
         put the data into ./Data;
         run: python train_feat_vpss_RobotPush.py
         run: python train_sampler_vpss_RobotPush.py